TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

       layout is assumed, else infra_internal.
       This has an effect on named_cache default and inside which repo's go corner the ./go/env.py command is run.
-  * named_cache - if path is None, this allows to customize the name of the cache.
-Defaults to PUBLIC_NAMED_CACHE or INTERNAL_NAMED_CACHE, depending on `internal` argument value.
-    Note: your cr-buildbucket.cfg should specify named_cache for swarming to prioritize bots which actually have this cache populated by prior runs.
-Otherwise, using named cache isn't particularly useful, unless your pool of builders is very small.
   * generate_env_with_system_python uses the bot "infra_system" python to
     generate infra.git's ENV.
 This is needed for bots which build the "infra/infra_python/${platform}" CIPD packages because they incorporate